elephantscale/es-training-new/python/slides/PYTHON-Database.md

 ---

 ## ORM Patterns
- * **Unit of Work**: objects are maintained by the ORM to track changes, and then transparently **flushes** those pending changes
+ * **Unit of Work:** objects are maintained by the ORM to track changes, and then transparently **flushes** those pending changes
- * **Identity Map**: objects tracked by their primary key with within the unit of work, then are kept **unique** on that primary key identity.
+ * **Identity Map:** objects tracked by their primary key with within the unit of work, then are kept **unique** on that primary key identity.
- * **Lazy Loading**:   Attributes of an object may emit additional SQL queries only when accessed.
+ * **Lazy Loading:**   Attributes of an object may emit additional SQL queries only when accessed.
- * **Eager Loading**: Multiple Tables will be queried at once to load related objects
+ * **Eager Loading:** Multiple Tables will be queried at once to load related objects
- * **Method Chaining**: Queries are composed using a string of method calls which each return a new query object
+ * **Method Chaining:** Queries are composed using a string of method calls which each return a new query object

 ---